bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ## Future_work

 In future works I will try to run other networkds (resnet, densenet, googlenet) and losses (triple loss, constractive loss).
 Another improve according with last class (june 27th) recomendations to arrive better to global minimum I will try to rerun the best combinations with pure SGD, as it seems to be slower but with better results.
 Also, as you will see in the chapter  [12.
-YoloFace](#yoloface) We had the chance to test yolo faces with great results, in future works I will merge both algorithms in order to make the whole cycle of detecting a human face and then trying to decide if the person is someone that is already in a database of known persons by the system.
+YoloFace](#yoloface) I had the chance to test yolo faces with great results, in future works I will merge both algorithms in order to make the whole cycle of detecting a human face and then trying to decide if the person is someone that is already in a database of known persons by the system.

 ## DEMO